 For an additional fee, Speakeasy Ideas certified professional employee coaches will provide an in-person, live training seminar to teach and inspire employees about becoming more self-reliant and better citizens by increasing their productivity at work.

 Prices vary depending on the location and number of employees.
 Please contact Speakeasy Ideas by clicking here if you’d like more information.

-We’ve been careful to avoid unnecessary ideas, facts, and data that are likely to be forgotten or cloud the message.
-We’ve also included nothing that is contentious, divisive, or in any way problematic for a workplace environment.
-Speakeasy Ideas: Upward presents nothing but simple, universal, time-tested and timeless truth.
+We’ve been careful to avoid unnecessary data that are likely to be forgotten or cloud the message.
+We’ve also included nothing that’s contentious, divisive, or in any way problematic for a workplace environment.
+Upward presents nothing but simple, universal, time-tested truth.